chanchalyadav03/Pizza-Sales-Data-Analysis/README.md

 # 🍕 Pizza Sales Data Analysis

 **Duration:** Aug 2025 – Oct 2025
-**Tools Used:** MySQL, Excel (Dashboard, Pivot Charts), Power Query
+**Tools Used:** MySQL, POWERBI

 ---

 ## 📘 Project Overview
 This project focuses on analyzing pizza sales data to derive key business insights.
-Using **SQL** for data querying and **Excel** for visualization, the analysis provides a complete picture of sales performance, customer preferences, and order behavior.
+Using **SQL** for data querying and **POWER BI** for visualization, the analysis provides a complete picture of sales performance, customer preferences, and order behavior.

 ---

 ## 🧩 Problem Statement
 The objective of this project is to analyze key performance indicators (KPIs) and visualize sales patterns for a pizza chain.
-By combining SQL analysis and Excel dashboards, we aim to improve business decision-making through data-driven insights.
+By combining SQL analysis and Power BI dashboards, we aim to improve business decision-making through data-driven insights.

 ---